marcopaspuel/building-mvp-app-docker/README.md

-# Building a Simple App with Docker
+## Building a Simple App with Docker
 This project uses Docker to build a simple app to prove out an MVP (minimum viable product).

+### Introduction
+This project builds a simple task manager using Node.js and Docker.
+This project we build to demonstrate teh capabilities of docker and docker-compose to develop, build and package application.

-Build the container
+#### Build the Image
+To build the container run the following command in the root directory of the project.

 ``` bash
 docker build -t simple-task-manager .
 ```

-Run Container
+Run container
 ``` bash
 docker run -dp 3000:3000 simple-task-manager
 ```

-Remember the -d and -p flags?
-We're running the new container in "detached" mode (in the background) and creating a mapping between the host's port 3000 to the container's port 3000.
-Without the port mapping, we wouldn't be able to access the application.
+- `-d` and `-p` flags - Run in detached (background) mode and create a port mapping

 Stop and remove
 ``` bash
 docker ps
 docker rm -f <the-container-id>
 ```

-Pushing  Image
+#### Pushing  Image to Docker Hub
 Login to Docker Hub
 ``` bash
 docker login -u YOUR-USER-NAME